SymfonyCasts/vue/sfcasts/ep2/setup.md

 JavaScript in a Symfony app.

 Ok: for our *first* mission, it's time to allow a user to click this link and view an individual product page.
-Will that page by a traditional server-side rendered page?
+Will that page be a traditional server-side rendered page?
 Another Vue app?
 The same Vue app?
 Something written in ColdFusion?
 3 of those are valid options!
 Let's talk about them and choose one next.